Upper-Level Admission to the Lewis Honors College

 Documents must be uploaded as either .pdf or .docx files

 Students entering the Honors College as second-year ULA admits (with three years remaining until graduation) will have a reduced curriculum requirement of 21-credit hours.
 Students entering the Honors College as third-year ULA admits (with two years remaining until graduation) will have a reduced curriculum requirement of 15-credit hours.
+Students will work with their Honors academic advisor to select coursework.

 Early Assurance Program